Toso42/42Cursus/minishell/README.md

 Minishell is a 42School project, and it's completely written in C.

-This project was completed in collaboration with (Kevin Krzysztof Zak), aka (kzak).
+This project was developed in collaboration with (Kevin Krzysztof Zak), aka (kzak).